 - Recreation - Chaired by British Sub-Aqua Club;

-In addition to these there are a number of aligned groups, these include: National Fire Chiefs Council (NFCC), water safety practitioners group and Water Safety Scotland.
+In addition to these there are a number of aligned groups, these include: National Fire Chiefs Council (NFCC), water safety practitioners group, Water Safety Scotland and Water Safety Wales.
 Aligned national organisations include: The Royal National Lifeboat Institute, Maritime & Coastguard Agency, Royal Society for the Prevention of Accidents and the Royal Life Saving Society UK.
 The aligned groups and standing groups represent approximately 100 national organisations, including those with significant number of visitors and land holdings.